-Regardless of the issue, the Kubernetes pod stuck terminating issue can be a major headache for developers and can cause serious delays in deploying applications.
+Regardless of the issue, the Kubernetes pod stuck in terminating issue can be a major headache for developers and can cause serious delays in deploying applications.

 Common Causes of Pods Becoming Stuck

-The Kubernetes pod stuck terminating issue can be caused by a number of different issues.
+The Kubernetes pod stuck in terminating issue can be caused by a number of different issues.
 The most common causes include:

-- Not enough resources: Kubernetes pods require sufficient resources in order to function properly.
+- Insufficient resources: Kubernetes pods require sufficient resources in order to function properly.
 If there aren't enough resources available, the pod may get stuck in the "Terminating" state.
 It is important to look at the state of your worker node at the time the pod went unresponsive.
 If all system resources were consumed, like a disk filling up, then Kubernetes may not actually be the core issue to diagnose.